This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 ✘ 6 year expiration

 The Evenflo Sonus 65 is an FAA-approved car seat (just like pretty much every American car seat out there) and can be installed either rear-facing or forward-facing on a plane.
 It even has a two-position recline wedge to help you get the correct angle in both planes and cars.
+This is one of the best travel car seats for toddlers in 2024.

 If you mostly fly on airlines with limited seat pitch (the space between the seats) it may be a tight fit to install the Sonus 65 rear facing.
 If your child is old enough and big enough, you can consider forward facing for your flight and then rear facing again in the car.
 Even better, it’s low-profile enough that your child will be able to use the tray table on many airlines!